 In the case of spouses and life partners, it helps, too, to ensure that both parties are involved in the household finances and retirement planning, thus ensuring your plans don’t derail in the off-chance life throws you a curveball, according to Newey.
 “Two people should be taking turns keeping track of the finances,” she said.
 “One of the most devastating things is when there’s a loss of the person who was managing the purse.
 The survivor is in a fog and devastated and that’s when they get behind the curve.”

-So it might pay to reconsider if you’re planning to keep your money resolution secret, whether that means opening up the budget conversation with your family, telling a friend about your plan, or connecting with a financial professional for guidance.
+As such, it might be wise to declare your money resolution goals out loud, whether that means opening up to your family, talking to a friend, or connecting with a financial professional for guidance.

 Online resources for financial resolutions

 If you need a hand improving your financial picture, there are resources available to help.
-One is MassMutual’s 5-10-15-20 Calculator.
-And there are other resources as well.
+You can start with the financial calculators provided here by MassMutual..

 Budget-seekers also have access to several online programs that can help with financial tracking and planning.
 One of the most popular is Mint.com, which offers simple budget tracking for free with optional paid add-on services.